top of page

 • Black Instagram Icon

-Dr. Andreea Lemnaru Espuña (PhD in Philosophy, Paris Sorbonne Université, Jan.
-2022) is a French scholar and philosopher of religions.
+Dr. Andreea Lemnaru-Espuna (PhD in Philosophy, Paris Sorbonne Université-EPHE, 2022) is an international scholar and philosopher of religions and nature from Paris, France.

-She is a permanent associate member of the Cambridge Centre for the Study of Platonism (University of Cambridge), and of the Centre Léon Robin (Paris Sorbonne University).
-Besides, Lemnaru Espuna is the chair of the Neoplatonism and Religions research group of the Foro di Studi Avanzati Gaetano Massa (Rome).
+She is an associate member of the Cambridge Centre for the Study of Platonism (University of Cambridge), and of the Centre Léon Robin (Paris Sorbonne University).
+Besides, Lemnaru-Espuna chairs the Neoplatonism, Religions and Theurgy research group of the Foro di Studi Avanzati Gaetano Massa (Rome).

-She is the lead editor of Initiatic Religius Experience in Neoplatonism, co-edited with L. Albanese, J.-M. Zamora Calvo and Giuseppe Muscolino.
+She is the lead editor of Initiatic Religious Experience in Neoplatonism, Mimesis Edizioni, 2023, co-edited with L. Albanese, J.-M. Zamora Calvo and Giuseppe Muscolino.

-Dr. Lemnaru Espuña is an international regular speaker in world leading universities such as Cambridge, Oxford, London and Rome, fluent in French (native), English, Italian, Spanish, Portuguese and German, with notions of Chinese.
+Dr. Lemnaru-Espuna is an international regular speaker in world leading universities such as Cambridge, Oxford, London and Rome.

 © 2023 by Daniel Lunsford.
 Proudly created with Wix.com